chrisatbrookes/bigtext/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 The IKEA stores are located near to motorways and are easily spotted even if you take the wrong exit!

 The logo for IKEA has changed but only subtly.
 There was some redesign of the logo done by the[ Seventy Agency and 72andSunny Amsterdam](https://www.underconsideration.com/brandnew/archives/new_logo_for_ikea.php).
+Apart from some very slight size changes the serifs were reduced further.

+Graphics website [Brand New](https://www.underconsideration.com/brandnew/archives/new_logo_for_ikea.php) has published a series of diagrams that show how simple the changes are.

+The result is intended to create a "bigger brand presence" within the same amount of media space.

 ![The IKEA logo](../uploads/ikea_2019_logo.png "The IKEA logo")